MindyRenee/ai-epistemic-arcade-game/README.md

 The Transformer forward-pass **is** the player.
 The hidden-state space **is** the map.

-Instead of an external agent moving a character on a 2D screen, this environment turns an actual LLM inference pipeline into an autonomous, real-time "Sanity Game" that actively corrects its own trajectory to eliminate hallucinations.
+This environment turns an actual LLM inference pipeline into an autonomous, real-time AI only game that actively corrects the AI's own trajectory to eliminate hallucinations.

 ### The Problem
 Large language models hallucinate because autoregressive generation commits to attractor basins in hidden state space.
 Single-step interventions fail.
 The model reconstructs the hallucination signal within 2–3 tokens.